-As part of this work, we will set out our expectations of each firm and seek evidence in five areas: leadership and governance; values and behaviours; business models and financial soundness; risk management and control; and evidence on audit quality, including from our programme of audit quality reviews.
+As part of this work, we set out our expectations of each firm and seek evidence in five areas: leadership and governance; values and behaviours; business models and financial soundness; risk management and control; and evidence on audit quality, including from our programme of audit quality reviews.
 We will summarise our findings across the firms in our annual report on 'Developments in Audit'.

 The Independent Review welcomed this approach.
-We are recruiting staff with the necessary skills and experience, in a competitive market, and plan to make a significant impact in 2019/20.
+We are recruiting staff with the necessary skills and experience to bring the team up to strength.
 For the longer term, placing the AFMAS function on a statutory footing will require legislation, which the Government plan to bring forward as soon as Parliamentary time allows.